-The Group has recorded a net profit attributable to the owners of the Company of AED 2,700 million for the year ended 31 December 2019.
+The Group has recorded a net profit attributable to the owners of the Company of AED 3,808 million for the year ended 31 December 2022.

-In accordance with the Articles of Association of the Company and UAE Federal Law No. (2) of 2015, an appropriation of AED 270 million is made to a legal reserve from the distributable profit of AED 2,700 million.
+In accordance with the Articles of Association of the Company and UAE Federal Decree Law No. (32) of 2021, an appropriation of AED 381 million is made to a legal reserve from the distributable profit of AED 3,808 million.
 The transfer of profit to legal reserve will be allocated until it reaches 50% of the paid-up share capital.

-In view of the current circumstances, the Board of Directors of the Company has not recommended any dividend to the shareholders for the year 2019, which is subject to the approval of the shareholders at the forthcoming Annual General Meeting of the Company.
+The Board of Directors of the Company has proposed a cash dividend of AED 0.52 per share, which is subject to the approval of the shareholders at the forthcoming Annual General Meeting of the Company.

-The balance of the distributable profit after considering appropriation to general reserve will be transferred to retained earnings.
-Total shareholders' funds attributable to the owners of the Company as at 31 December 2019 amount to AED 9,600 million.
+The balance of the distributable profit after considering appropriation to legal reserve and proposed dividend (subject to approval of the shareholders at the Annual General Meeting) will be transferred to retained earnings.
+Total shareholders' funds attributable to the owners of the Company as at 31 December 2022 amount to AED 18,297 million.

-Outlook for 2020
+Outlook for 2023